-Of the 7 patients who received a retransplantation in the first three months after the first transplant, four had died (two by infection) at 31 December 2010.
-Of the 9 patients who received a retransplantation after the third month, 7 had died at 31 December 2010: 2 due to graft vascular disease, 2 due to primary dysfunction of the graft and 3 due to other causes.
+Of the 7 patients who received a retransplantation in the first three months after the first transplant, four had died (two by infection) at 31 December 2011.
+Of the 11 patients who received a retransplantation after the third month, 8 had died at 31 December 2011: 2 due to graft vascular disease, 2 due to primary dysfunction of the graft, 1 due to infection and 3 due to other causes.